burak-akkas/ai_backgammon/README.md

 - You can capture other players checkers.
 - If you have a captured checker it will be shown on center.
 -- You can left click to captured checker and right click to place it according to dice.
-- To bearoff, select the checker with left click and place it onto area according to your color.
+- To bearoff, select the checker with left click and place it onto area on the right, according to your color.
 - General rules of backgammon is implemented.

 ## Screenshot